Is Avon a scam? Will joining this oldest MLM company dealing with cosmetics be the break you so badly need from that 9 to 5 job?

 I am not asking you to set up your own MLM company, because I personally feel it is not ethical, the way MLMs operate.

 The best thing is, I know it works because I did it.
-If you think this may work for you too, let me show you how it is done:
+If you are interested to learn how the business model works exactly, let me show you how it is done: